 Linesman pliers are some of the most important pliers for electrical work.
 A basic set has a cutting edge and a gripping area on the jaws.

 But some advanced linesman pliers have additional features such as a crimping tool, cable puller grip behind the pivot, and a stubby head with knurling for reaming pipes.

 Linesman pliers are native to linesmen for cutting, twisting, and pulling aluminum and copper wires on distribution lines.
-But as an electrician, you can use these heavy duty combination pliers to pull, grip, cut, and crimp wire as well as ream piping in your electrical wiring project.
+But as an electrician, you can use these heavy duty combination pliers to pull, grip, cut, and crimp wires.
+Linesman pliers can also double up as a reamer for the piping in your electrical wiring project.

 2. Needle nose pliers

 Needle nose pliers or long nose pliers are another type of pliers for electricians that you cannot start an electrical project without.
 These pliers have long tapered jaws that allow you to grip electrical wires in tight spaces.